kadisonm/metro-app/README.md

 ## License

 This work is licensed under GNU v3.
-Feel free to use this as a learning resource or built upon it.
+Feel free to use this as a learning resource or build upon it.